Am I Eligible

 - General large appeals

-- Activities which are normally the statutory duties of public bodies
+- Activities which are normally the responsibility of central or local government

-- Projects which duplicate an existing service in an area
+- Projects which duplicate an existing service in a area

 - Party political activities